-Remodelling your home can increase the resale value and is a good opportunity to modernise and make your space more functional.
+For this reason, the option to renovate might be a practical idea at this stage.
+You can increase its resale value and rejuvenate the spirit of your home.
+It could be a good opportunity to modernise and make your space more functional.

 The kitchen is the heart of any home.
 It’s where we cook, eat, socialise and entertain.